- Wisconsin DNR: The Complete Composter pamphlet

 - UW-Extension: Master Composter Home Study Court booklet

 General Home Composting Guidelines

 - Use a bin.
 A simple wire enclosure will do.
 A bin keeps your pile neat and helps retain heat and moisture, two key elements of the compost process.
 Learn how to build your own compost bin.
 You may also wish to purchase a ready made bin.
-The City of Madison hosts a compost bin sale every spring.
-Details of this sale will be posted on this web page as soon as they are available.
-You can also purchase bins on line.

-- If you are going to compost kitchen waste, bury the material 6-12 below the surface.
+- If you are going to compost kitchen waste, bury the material 6-12 inches below the surface.
 This keeps flies away from your pile.
 Compost only vegetable and fruit waste.
 Do not compost meat, fats, gravy or pet waste.